dynatrace-oss/opentelemetry-metric-go/README.md

 These attributes consist of key-value pairs, where the keys are strings and the values are either primitive types or arrays of uniform primitive types.

 At the moment, this exporter **only supports attributes with string key and value type**.
-This means that if attributes of any other type are used, they will be **ignored** and **only** the string-valued attributes are going to be sent to Dynatrace.
+This means that if attributes of any other type are used, they will be **ignored** and **only** the string-valued attributes will be sent to Dynatrace.